borine/bluez-alsa/README.md

 ## Release Policy

 The bluez-alsa project does not create nor distribute release software packages.
-However, at irregular intervals, when an important new feature is considered stable then the `master` branch is tagged with a release version number.
-These tags are included only to mark reference baselines; their main purpose is to help Linux Distribution package maintainers to relate their own package versioning schemes to the original codebase.
+However, at irregular intervals, when an important new feature or fix is considered stable then the `master` branch is tagged with a release version number.
+These tags are included only to mark reference baselines; their main purpose is to help Linux distribution package maintainers to relate their own package versioning schemes to the original codebase.

-A release tag is formed as `vN.N.N` where the first number indicates a change to the D-Bus API, the second a feature addition that does not affect the API, and the third a significant bug-fix or internal change.
-A change to the D-Bus API is generally not backwards compatible.
-The significant changes included in each tag are listed in the [NEWS] file.
+A release tag is formed as `vN.N.N` where the first number indicates a change that is **not** backwards compatible (often a change to the D-Bus API), the second a feature addition that **is** backwards compatible, and the third a backwards compatible bug-fix or internal change.
+This scheme complies with the rules of [Semantic Versioning].
+The most significant changes included in each tag are listed in the [NEWS] file.
 For more detail on the changes please consult the [commit history].

 All changes are applied only to the `master` branch.
 There are no release branches and no support for old release tags.
 Distributions are expected to